mvysny/vaadin-boot/README.md

 * Vaadin 14, Gradle: [vaadin14-embedded-jetty-gradle](https://github.com/mvysny/vaadin14-embedded-jetty-gradle)
 * Vaadin 14, Maven: [vaadin14-embedded-jetty](https://github.com/mvysny/vaadin14-embedded-jetty)

+## Running Your Apps

+To run your app

+* from IDE: simply run the `main()` method of your Main class.
+This is the best way to develop your app in an IDE.
+* from command line in development mode; this is the fastest way to run the app without any IDE:
+  * from Gradle: run `./gradlew run` (you'll need to use the Gradle Application plugin)
+  * from Maven: run `./mvnw -C exec:java` (you'll need to use the `exec-maven-plugin`)
+* from command-line in production mode: this is how you should deploy your apps to production.
+    The build of your app should produce a zip file; unzip the file and launch the run script.
+  * Gradle Application plugin will package the app for you, there's nothing you need to do
+  * With Maven you'll need to configure the Assembly plugin to build the applicatin zip or executable jar.

 ## Initializing Your Apps

 Simply add the following WebListener to your project: